scottgriv/Post.e/README.md

  <img src="./images/watch_support.gif" width="30%" height="30%"/>

 - **watchOS Support:** <br>
-    - Post to your Profile using a audio to text message or by typing in the text using the watch keyboard.
+    - Post to your Profile using a audio to text or by typing in the text using the watch keyboard.
 ---
 <img src="./images/phone_language_support.gif" width="19%" height="19%"/><img src="./images/watch_language_support.png" width="19%" height="19%"/>